 This edit is ideal for writers who have already addressed big-picture edits, and will not be changing any more major elements of the story.

-Most importantly, we're not trying to polish or perfect your book through coaching.
-This is the most exciting part of the writing journey (I think), where you have the chance to make a big mess and clean it up later in the editing process.
+Most importantly, this is judgment-free zone.
+Brainstorm Sessions are built for your messiest, weirdest, half-baked ideas.
+This is your chance to make a big mess and clean it up later in the editing process.
 We're here to explore the myriad ways you could tell your story, and to find the path through that feels right for you.

 She edited my work with a fine-tooth comb without compromising my voice.
 She added a greater sense of clarity to my work, which is exactly what I was looking for.
 I trusted her every step of the way as she took the time to check in with me regularly.
 Going forward, I will work with Sophie whenever I need an editor.
 She is a pleasure to work with and prompt with delivery.
 I could see that Sophie wanted me to succeed.
 She did not treat my project like a one-off.
 She took the time to understand the needs and message of my business.
 For this reason, I will remain loyal to Sophie for future projects.”